 - Doctor Honoris Causa 1990

-Professor Armin Andree (Germany), Supreme councillor in the field of medicine, Doctor of Medical Science, Director of the Dental School at the University of Rostock, Head of Maxillofacial Surgery and Surgical Dentistry Clinic.
+Professor Armin Andrä (Germany), Supreme councillor in the field of medicine, Doctor of Medical Science, Director of the Dental School at the University of Rostock, Head of Maxillofacial Surgery and Surgical Dentistry Clinic.
 Honorary degree awarded for outstanding work in the field of face and jaw surgery and dentistry, and for 10 years of collaboration with the RSU Dental Clinic.
+Deceased 28 August 2018.